AstroTechies/AstroModLoaderPython/README.md

 ## TODO

-1. auto update mods
+- auto update mods
-2. mod integration
+- get server mods
-3. get server mods
+- validate game install path

 <!-- GETTING STARTED -->

 ## Getting Started

-To get a local copy up and running follow these simple steps or check the [Latest Release](https://github.com/konsti219/AstroModLoader/releases/latest) for a download of the executable.
+To get a local copy up and running follow these simple steps or check the [Latest Release](https://github.com/AstroTechies/AstroModLoader/releases/latest) for a download of the executable.

 ### Prerequisites